GGARP/Multi-agent-applications-for-SCM/README.md

 - To run the experiments, use any of the Ipynb files, note that an OPENAI_API_KEY or DEEP_SEEK_API_KEY are required as an environment variable.
 - Each folder contains env (for environment) and config (for environment configuration) files which are necessary for  working with notebooks  (ipynb files)
 - Additionally, you can find the archive of all trained networks in the MAPPO folder
+- Make sure that you have a GPU with CUDA support and the latest drivers if you want to recreate MAPPO training